GUIDE Japanese Gin Japanese gin is fast becoming a trend locally and abroad

 Gin is one of the broadest categories of spirits

 The most predominant flavor in gin comes from juniper berries.
 Gin does not have a set origin, nor do its flavors and botanicals need to be combined in a specific amount in order for it to be called gin.
 This status is quite unlike bourbon, which must be made in the United States and must include 51% corn.
 Gin is free to travel the world and soak up whatever local botanicals are available and still retain the name gin.
-Aside from juniper berries, the most common botanicals found in gin are lemon peels, coriander seed and angelica root, which adds a piney flavor.
+Aside from juniper berries, common botanicals found in gin are lemon peels, coriander seed and angelica root, which adds a piney flavor.
 What makes and distinguishes a gin are the various botanicals included.
 Japan, with its four distinct seasons and highly varied microclimates, is ripe for gin production.
 Japanese gin botanicals create a unique aromatic signature with cherry blossoms, yuzu peel, sansho pepper and green tea.
 Gins produced in the southern tropical regions of Okinawa combine the woodsy flavor of juniper with local fruits like shikuwasa and kabosu.
 Craft gin distilleries in Hiroshima , long famous for its shellfish, have produced gins infused with oyster shells, an entirely new style of gin to pair with seafood.
 Gin as a spirit is a blank canvas that Japanese distilleries are making their mark upon and they show no signs of slowing down.

 Artisanal gin in Japan